crazii/USBDDOS/README.md

 * The BC build uses a custom (pseudo) DPMI that limit memmory to: 64K code + 64K data.

 DJGPP (native DOS or emu i.e.VirtualBox, cross toolchain on linux not tested):
 * ~~Install LFN support, gcc headers are not 8.3 restricted.
-More info can be found here: https://sta.c64.org/lfnemu.html~~
+More info can be found here: https://sta.c64.org/lfnemu.html~~ LFN is not needed anymore because is was needed by C++ headers, and C++ code is changed to C only.
 * `make -f usbddos.mak`. the makefile is generated from RHIDE so it make have problem on dependencies.
 * Or use RHIDE to perform build
   > cd usbddos\make\